x95castle1/gemfire-expiry-task/README.md

 This is an example.
 The date and expiration logic in the java file needs to be adjusted to meet your needs.

 ## What It Does
-Creates a custom expiry tasks for MarketPrices region entries using the priceTimstamp field that older than a certain range.
+Creates a custom expiry tasks for MarketPrices region entries using the priceTimstamp field that is older than a certain range.
 These tasks are created when a gemfire cluster is started or new entries are created.

 https://techdocs.broadcom.com/us/en/vmware-tanzu/data-solutions/tanzu-gemfire/10-1/gf/developing-expiration-configuring_data_expiration.html